numpy/numpy/doc/source/f2py/windows/index.rst

   This can take a significant amount of time as it includes a download of around 2GB and requires a restart.

-It is possible use the resulting environment from a `standard command prompt`_.
+It is possible to use the resulting environment from a `standard command prompt`_.
 However, it is more pleasant to use a `developer powershell`_, with a `profile in Windows Terminal`_.
 This can be achieved by adding the following block to the ``profiles->list`` section of the JSON file used to